bens4lsu/theskinny-publish/Content/blog2/stuff-white-people-like.md

 </tr><tr>
 	<td><a href="http://stuffwhitepeoplelike.wordpress.com/2008/01/22/17-gifted-children/" target="_blank">#16 Gifted Children</a> </td>
 </tr><tr>
-	<td>"Iâ€™m pretty sure the last non-gifted white child was born in 1962 in Reseda, CA. Since then, itâ€™s been a pretty sweet run."
+	<td>"I'm pretty sure the last non-gifted white child was born in 1962 in Reseda, CA. Since then, it's been a pretty sweet run."

 	Isn't that the truth?